jackiekazil/presentations/201902_PyTN/slides.md

 * Deadline Feb 18

 Note:
-- PSF Board Committee for Python in Education is looking for ideas on how the PSF can help members of our community increase the presence of Python in education.
+- PSF Board Committee for Python in Education is looking for ideas...
+- ...how the PSF can help members of our community increase the presence of Python in education.
 - After we collect ideas, if we think something is exciting, we will come back and request a proposal.

 ----